Ainika-Kos/ha_28_stone/README.md

 ### You can run and test this project:
 1. clone repository
 ### `git clone https://github.com/Ainika-Kos/ha_28_stone.git`
-2. open terminal and type command
+2. when project is cloned and opened in the editor, open new terminal and type command
 ### `npm install`
 3. when node-modules folder is ready, type command
 ### `npm run start`